-The other evening when I was out with my dog just after sunset, in the gloaming – that time after dusk but before the full, velveteen darkness of night has descended – I watched a field of fireflies lighting up like fairy lights twinkling across the land.
+The other evening when I was out with my dog just after sunset, in that time after dusk but before the full, velveteen darkness of night has descended – I watched a field of fireflies lighting up like fairy lights twinkling across the land.

 This is late spring in Ontario.
 Not quite summer yet.
 The weather is erratic.
 Alternately warm, hot, cold, dry, wet, windy, still.
 Everything has burst into life.
 The trees are now in full leaf and the greens are intense, vibrant.
 The sky is vivid blue.
 The ponds and creeks are full of frog noises.
 The birds are endlessly busy.
 One afternoon last week, I came across a family of chickadee fledglings on the ground virtually motionless – not yet able to fly – no parents in sight.
 Worried that they’d die or be eaten by a cat, I came back twice more.
 The second time they were taking their first tentative, four-inch, hopping flights across the grass.
 The last time I came back, they’d vanished, learned to fly in one day and flown to safety before nightfall.
 Nature is full of miracles.

 My new garden too, is bursting forth.
 I’ve planted tomatoes, arugula, rhubarb, lettuce, zucchini and lots of herbs; basil, chives, lavender, mint, and thyme.
-I particularly love the perennial and self-seeding things that just keep giving.
+I particularly love the perennial and self-seeding things that just reappear every year.
 Next, I’ll plant asparagus and flowers for the bees.

-Eat the sorbet by itself, or serve it with fresh berries, or fresh mint, or on a dense dark chocolate cake – like this easy, flourless, dark chocolate torte.
+Eat the sorbet by itself, or serve it over fresh strawberries.
 Best to make this with young, fresh, red rhubarb because the young tender red stalks will give you the best colour.
 Throw a few berries into the mix if your rhubarb is more green than red.
 Enjoy…

-- 2 and 1/2 cups of washed, trimmed, and cut young red rhubarb
+- 2 and 1/2 cups of washed and trimmed young red rhubarb

 - 2/3 cup sugar